-The fishing and seafood labour force in Thailand is by a large majority composed of migrant workers from Myanmar, Laos and Cambodia.
+The overwhelming majority of workers in Thailand’s fishing and seafood processing industries are migrants from Myanmar, Laos and Cambodia.
 Labour brokers recruit from vulnerable communities, promising favourable employment in the construction, manufacturing, or agriculture industries.
-Migrants often incur debt from labour brokers, costs ostensibly associated with transportation and securing employment in Thailand.
-This ‘debt’ is often transferred by labour brokers to owners of seafood processing factories or fishing boats, resulting in bonded labour.
+Migrants often incur debt from their recruitment, fees and costs associated with transportation and securing employment in Thailand.
+These debts are paid off through deductions from workers’ earnings with employers and brokers frequently using debt manipulation to inflate the amounts and force people into bonded labour.

 Read the Thailand Hotspot 2021 Annual Report